How to Lock and Unlock the Meddicc Score with a HubSpot Workflow

 https://app.meddiccscore.com/hubspot/api/v1/meddicc/score-lock

-Step 1: Create a Deal-Based Workflow Triggered by Contract Sent
+API Step 1: Create a Deal-Based Workflow Triggered by Contract Sent

 In HubSpot, create a new deal-based workflow.